 Carol Ann Duffy

 Gillian Clarke was the National Poet of Wales between 2008 and 2016.
-In 2010, she was awarded the Queen’s Gold Medal for Poetry, and the Wilfred Owen Award in 2012.
-She’s published fourteen books for adults, and several for children as writer, translator or editor.
-Ice, published by Carcanet, was shortlisted for the T S Eliot Prize in 2012 and her new Selected Poems was published by Picador in 2016.
-She was Poet in Residence at the University Museum of Zoology, Cambridge for Thresholds in 2014, and her newest collection, Zoology, was published in 2017. www.gillianclarke.co.uk
+In 2010 she was awarded the Queen’s Gold Medal for Poetry, and the Wilfred Owen Award in 2012.
+She has published fourteen books for adults, and several for children as writer, translator or editor.
+Ice, published by Carcanet in 2012, was shortlisted for the T S Eliot Prize in the same year and her new Selected Poems was published by Picador in 2016.
+She was Poet in Residence at the University Museum of Zoology, Cambridge for Thresholds in 2014, and her most recent collection, Zoology, was published by Carcanet in 2017.